-This weekend, I had one of my beautifully pregnant patients ask about the essentials from my registry.
-I’m not one to push my Momma opinions on others, but I did a lot of research on the least toxic, organic brands to use and I wanted to share for all you Momma-to-bes.
+This weekend, I had one of my wonderfully pregnant patients ask about the essentials from my registry.
+When purchasing baby products, I did a lot of research on the least toxic, organic brands to use and I wanted to share for all you Momma-to-bes.

-First, I bought the Baby K-Tan because of convenience.
-It is pre-wrapped and easy to put on, but was too tight for my little girl.
-I thought I would never use a wrap that I had to tie myself, but once I got the hang of it, I use it all the time!
+I thought I would never use a wrap that I had to tie myself, but once I got the hang of it, I used it all the time!
 I love the Boba wrap.
-It’s stretchy, and when tied correctly nice and snug.
-My girl is out like a light and it makes it easy to bring her to social events without crying.
+It’s stretchy, and when tied correctly, nice and snug.
+My girl was out like a light and it made it easy to bring her to social events and do the laundry.
 There are multiple different ties, making it versatile for multiple ages.
-It also holds her neck really well, which was a concern of mine.
+It also supported her neck really well.

 Changing Pad & Cover: Naturepedic is 100% organic, and money well-spent.
 You can get the 2-sided or 4-sided depending on your table.
 If you are placing it directly on a bureau or other area that doesn’t have siding, I would get the 4-sided.
 Buy at least 2 covers, you will use them!
 They are easy to wash and a great quality.

-Diaper Caddy: Trend Lab is great!
-It fits Diapers comfortably, a wipes dispenser and all my creams.
-I keep it on my changing table, but it has handles and easily goes to the living room and bedroom without forgetting any essentials!
+Diaper Caddy: Look for a caddy that fits Diapers, a wipes dispenser and all your creams.
+I kept it on my changing table, but it has handles and easily goes to the living room and bedroom without forgetting any essentials!

 Creams: Boudreaux’s Butt Paste for diaper rash, Emily Cream for every day use and preventing diaper rash.
 I carry this in office at a better price than on Amazon.
-Burt’s Bees Lotion and Oil for after bath or for dry skin (You can get a set here).
+Burt’s Bees Lotion for after bath or for dry skin.
+I also really love 8sheep youth magnesium cream and still use it on my bigger kids!
+It helps them relax and sleep better.
+I apply it to feet, belly and neck about 30 minutes before bedtime.

-It’s always nice to have some hand sanitizer, I love Babyganics Alcohol-Free Fragrance free.
-I keep a small one in my diaper bag and larger ones all over the house!
+It’s always nice to have some hand sanitizer, I loved Babyganics Alcohol-Free Fragrance free.
+I kept a small one in my diaper bag and larger ones all over the house!

 What’s in my Diaper Bag